 Lithium manganese oxide (LiMn2O4) is a cathode material with a spinel structure, which allows the material to be discharged at high rates.
 LMO-based batteries are most suited for use in high rate applications.

-Lithium nickel cobalt aluminum oxide (LiNi0.8Co0.15Al0.05O2) is a cathode material that provides higher capacity than LiCoO2 when both are charged to 4.2 / 4.3V.
+Lithium nickel cobalt aluminum oxide (LiNi0.8Co0.15Al0.05O2) is a cathode material that has found relatively widespread commercial use.
+NCA has high usable discharge capacity (∼200 mAh g−1) and long storage calendar life compared to conventional Co-based oxide cathodes.
 NCA-based batteries are most suited for use in moderate rate applications that require high energy density.

-Lithium manganese nickel oxide / spinel (LiMn1.5Ni0.5O4) is a cathode material that can be charged at high voltage (5V).
-Due to the high potential, the material has a higher energy density compared to lithium cobalt oxide and lithium iron phosphate.
-LMNO-based batteries can be used in high rate applications.
+Lithium manganese nickel oxide / spinel (LiMn1.5Ni0.5O4) is an attractive cathode candidate for next generation lithium-ion batteries, as it offers high power capability with an operating voltage of ∼4.7 V and a capacity of ∼135 mA h g−1.
+Due to its high potential, LMNO-based batteries have a higher energy density compared to lithium cobalt oxide and lithium iron phosphate and are used in high rate applications.

 *Coming Soon* Lithium Cobalt Oxide (LiCoO2) was the first and most commercially successful form of layered transition metal oxide cathodes, and it is still used in the majority of commercial Li-ion batteries today.
 LCO is a very attractive cathode material because of its relatively high theoretical specific capacity of 274 mAh g−1, high theoretical volumetric capacity of 1363 mAh cm−3, low self-discharge, high discharge voltage, and good cycling performance.